in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

+Important things to note
+- ```this.state.courses.map(``` - Allow you to loop around a list of items and define how each item should be displayed.
+- ```key={course.id}``` - A key is used to uniquely identify a row.
+- ```{course.id}``` - In JSX, we use {} to execute JavaScript code.

 When you launch the React app in the browser, it will appear as shown below:

 ![Image](/images/react-third-stage-getting-course-listing-from-rest-api.png "Course Listing Component Retrieving from REST API")

+Congratulations!

+## Step 4 : Adding Delete Feature to List Courses Page

+To be able to do this
+- We need a REST API in Spring Boot Backend for deleting a course
+- We would need to update React frontend to use the API

 ### Adding Delete Method in the Backend REST API

+It should be easy.

+Snippets below show how we create a simple deleteById method in CoursesHardcodedService and expose it from CourseResource.

 ```
 @Service
 public class CoursesHardcodedService {

   public Course deleteById(long id) {
     Course course = findById(id);